Gospel Reading: Matthew 20:17-28

 "Do you wish to be great?
 Then begin from what is slightest.
 Do

-foundation of humility.
-When people plan to erect a lofty and
+about the foundation of humility.
+When people plan to erect a

 Scripture quotations from Common Bible: Revised Standard Version of the Bible, copyright 1973, and Ignatius Edition of the Revised Standard Version of the Bible, copyright 2006, by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.